 TSSA union’s fears over rail safety improvements as trains halted for Stonehaven crash anniversary

+Stonehaven train crash: TSSA union’s fears over rail safety improvements as trains halted for anniversary

 A union fears Network Rail will fail to fully implement recommended improvements in an attempt to avert another fatal landslide as tributes take place today to mark the first anniversary of the crash near Stonehaven.